pnf/girder/README.md

 #### Hierarchy of peers.
 Multi layer strategy.
 Everybody is a worker.
 Everyone maintains queue.
  A. Compute nodes
-   1. Pull work only from own queue.
+   1. Pull work only from own queueu.
    2. Push reentrant requests to own queue.
    3  After making re-entrant request, work through own queue, then block for completion.
    3. Ignore work marked done or in progress.